Book your 2020/2021 holiday to India with Wendy Wu Tours

 The north of the country is the India of many people’s dreams, a colourful kaleidoscope of temples, palaces, spectacular scenery and wonderful wildlife.
 Search for tigers in Ranthambore National Park, be starstruck by the romance of the Taj Mahal or explore the fascinating remnants of past empires from the Moghuls to the British Raj.

 For a more relaxed pace turn your eyes to the sultry south.
-Cruise on the tranquil backwaters of Kerala, relax on golden beaches, breathe in the fresh cool air of the hill stations of the Western Ghats, explore little visited national parks and relax on golden beaches.
+Cruise on the tranquil backwaters of Kerala, breathe in the fresh cool air of the hill stations of the Western Ghats, explore little visited national parks and relax on golden beaches.

 So, sip on chai, devour plenty of curries and submerge yourself in the sense assaulting, life-affirming land that is India!